devancraig/devancraig.github.io/index.md

 ------------ | ------------ | ------------- | ------------- | ------------- | ------------- | ---------------------
 intermediate | beginner     | intermediate  | beginner      | intermediate  | beginner      | intermediate

-First Header | Second Header
+First Header | Second Header | Third Header
 ------------ | -------------
 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column